Mississippi School Counselor Certification

 Initial Mississippi School Counselor Certification

-The initial school counselor license in Mississippi is valid for five (5) years.
+The first round of credentialing you will be eligible for is your Initial Mississippi School Counselor Certification.
+This is valid for five (5) years.
 For more information about the requirements for initial licenses, download the Guidelines of Mississippi Educator Licensure K-12.

 Step 1: Education Requirements